GreenScheduler/cats/docs/source/quickstart.rst

        TDP_CPU: 4.4 # from https://www.amd.com/fr/products/cpu/amd-epyc-7763

-Use the ``--config`` option to specify a path to the config file, relative to the current directory.
+Use the ``--config`` option to specify a path to the configuration file, relative to the current directory.
 If no path is specified, CATS looks for a file named ``config.yml`` in the current directory.

 Additionally, to obtain carbon footprints, job-specific information